frankligy/scTriangulate/docs/tutorial.rst

 The ``dir`` doesn't need to be an existing folder, the program will automatically create one if not present.
 More information about instantiation can be found in the API :ref:`reference_to_instantiation`.

-The purpose of the three arguments in ``lazy_run()`` is just to save time, you can leave it as the default by calling ``lazy_run()``, which will automatically assess the stability of the final defined cluster as well, generate the cluster viewer and heterogeneity viewer.
-However, if you only want to obtain the scTriangulate reconciled cluster information, you don't need the above three steps, so we can optionally skip these steps.
+``assess_pruned`` which will automatically assess the stability of the final defined cluster as well, generate the cluster viewer and heterogeneity viewer.
+Other two arguments will automatically generate static HTML viewers.
+By default, we set them as ``False`` as the main purpose is to get scTriangulate clusters and stability.
+You can switch them to ``True``.

 .. note::